DrValak/Weather_API/README.md

 - Select any point in the map you want
 - Below you will see the data

+# UPDATE 5/03/2024
+Created the UI interface for the program
+- Just insert the lat and long
+- Press the button and get the data

 # MAIN FUNCTION:
 Retrieve date, temperature, humidity and description of the weather, in the geographic position (lat,long)